uc-r/uc-r.github.io/visualization/quickplots.md

 <img src="/public/images/visual/quickplots/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

-<a href="#top">Go to top</a>

 <br>

 ## Box Plot {#box}
-To make a box-whisker plot (aka box plot), use plot() and pass it x values that are categorical (aka factor) and a vector of y values.
+To make a box-whisker plot (aka box plot), use `plot()` and pass it x values that are categorical (aka factor) and a vector of y values.
 However, you need to ensure that the x values are factors otherwise you will get a scatter plot by default:

 ```r